We were taught a lot of misleading and straight up incorrect ideas about how America came to be

 It seemed as if God handed the American people an entire continent.

 This belief is a myth.
 There were millions of people once living here.
-The USA only seemed empty because pioneers were not encountering people at their cultural zenith as they thought, but post apocalyptic bands of survivors.
+North America only seemed empty because pioneers were not encountering people at their cultural zenith as they thought, but post apocalyptic bands of survivors.

 But this is a myth, Americans did not expand throughout the continent because we are better people.
 It is because the New World lacked herd animals, had better sanitation, and didn’t live in dense populations.
 The Americas are laid out on a North-South axis whereas Europe and Asia are on a East-West continuum.
 Climate and geography, crops and animals are all much more similar when travelling laterally across the globe then they are going up and down longitudinally.

 Europe, North Africa, West Asia and the Middle East offer more common space for interaction and exchange, think Silk Road, that led to more domesticated animals and higher population densities.
 Domesticated animals in close contact with people plus more people living in cities meant more opportunity for diseases like smallpox, plague and cholera to arise.
-Over time, these pandemic waves gave most Eurasians immunity or at least exposure to the myriad diseases they carried with them while Native Americans has no defense against so many brand new germs.
+Over time, these pandemic waves gave most Eurasians some immunity and exposure to the myriad diseases they carried with them whereas Native Americans has no defense against so many brand new germs flooding their lands.

 Geography has a massive impact on history.
 It influences but does not determine things.
 There are possibilities where history could have played out differently and this geographic difference would not have made such an impact.
 The Viking explorations of “Vineland” likely in Canada are a great example of interactions that ended in European retreat from the New World rather than conquest via disease.

 Plus the land was never empty or unused anyway.
 Native farms just looked different and colonizers could not recognize them.
 Land was also used to physically store memories.
 Taking a walk through a sacred space could remind the people of their stories and ancestors.
-Land was and is conceived of entirely differently then under capitalism.
+Land was and is conceived of entirely differently than under a capitalist economy.

 Explorers in the 1500s reported large settlements and impressive peoples across the Americas, but by the 1800’s hundreds of years of decimation and marginalization had taken its toll.
 Huge swaths of land had been maintained and cleared for generations by fire, encouraging new growth, opening spaces for hunting and shaping the forests.